 words down.
 Others see God working more in the background through

 hampered or convoluted methods to keep his word pure enough despite all

 the foibles of man and his methods.
-Some think that the Holy Spirit
+Some think that the Holy Spirit controlled or

 material incorporated reflects the truth and has stood the test of time.